Tree Care The Way It Should Be

 Do Palm Trees Grow Back?

 Whenever a palm tree is cut at its trunk level, it will NOT grow back.
 Palm tree growth can only occur at base level referred to as the growing tip, which is located at the base of the trunk.
-Severing this part of the tree will terminate the palm’s life.
+Severing this part of the tree will terminate the palm's life.
 The growth process will differ based on the species of the palm.
+Let's take a look at the differences below!

 Single-Trunk Palm Trees

 The tip is better known as the crownshaft of single-trunk palm species.
 Severing off this growing tip of the tree will effectively terminate the life of the palm.
 The trunk will never be able to sprout a growing tip in place of its now missing crownshaft.
 Additionally, without the extra foliage to synthesize incoming light, the palm will quickly become weak and begin to rot.
-If removal of the palm’s tip is necessary, the suggestion here is to remove the rest of the tree as well and replace it with a brand new palm.
+If removal of the palm's tip is necessary, the suggestion here is to remove the rest of the tree as well and replace it with a brand new palm.
+Some common examples of single-trunk palms include the Royal Palm, Cabbage Palm, Christmas Palm and Mexican Fan Palm.

 Clustering Palm Trees